 The first step is downloading the mobile payment app you want to use to your device.
 From there, you can load your credit and debit cards.

 You may also be able to load gift cards, loyalty cards, and transit cards to your mobile payment app to make spending even more convenient, depending on which one you’re using.

-From there, the terminal processes the payment transaction and you can be on your way.
-If you're shopping online or in-app, you'll only be able to use mobile payments if the website or app allows them.
-If it does, you just have to select the mobile wallet you want to open, then the card that you want to use to process your payment.
+From there, the terminal processes the payment transaction, and you can be on your way.
+If you’re shopping online or in-app, you’ll only be able to use mobile payments if the website or app allows them.
+If it does, you just have to select the mobile wallet you want to open and then the card you want to use to process your payment.